Author Archives: Roofing SEO Webmasters

 Roofing CPC Metrics (SEMRush Screenshot)

 When creating your Google ad, it’s crucial to design a compelling piece that’s helpful and has a clear call to action.
-Your ad should be clear and informative and link to a landing page with relevant information.
+Your ad should be clear, informative, and link to a landing page with relevant information.

 Use Google Ads analytics tools to measure your ad success and adjust your efforts and budget throughout the campaign for maximum success.

-Account managers can customize according to audience demographics and psychographics, previous searches, budget constraints, and more to provide the best ROI possible.
+Account managers can customize according to audience demographics, psychographics, previous searches, budget constraints, and more to provide the best ROI possible.

-You can create ads through the business menu on your Facebook account, and you can measure them using Facebook analytics tools that are accurate and easy to use.
+You can create ads through the business menu on your Facebook account and measure them using accurate and easy-to-use Facebook analytics tools.

-Like with any PPC roofing ad, Facebook and Instagram ads should have a clear message as well as a call to action.
+Like any roofing ad, Facebook and Instagram ads should have a clear message and a call to action.

-While not required, these ads that boast images and videos tend to be much more successful on these platforms.
+Visual ads with images and videos are much more successful on these platforms.

-Along with Facebook and Instagram, there are PPC marketing opportunities for your roofing company on just about every social platform.
-YouTube, TikTok, and Snapchat offer PPC advertising plans that operate mainly off of keyword bidding and audience selection and can help expand your reach even further.
+YouTube, TikTok, and Snapchat offer advertising plans that operate mainly from keyword bidding and audience selection and can help expand your reach further.

-Like with leading PPC platforms, these ad hosts provide customized budgeting, sometimes without a minimum dollar amount, and offer analytics tools that can help you hone your campaign for maximum results.
+Like leading advertising platforms, these ad hosts provide customized budgeting, sometimes without a minimum dollar amount, and offer analytics tools to help you hone your campaign for maximum results.

-Other social media platforms like Snapchat and TikTok also provide PPC marketing plans and tools you can utilize to build backlinks, aggregate new web traffic, and build followers and engagement on the social site itself.
+Other social media platforms, such as Snapchat and TikTok, skew younger, but they can increase brand awareness, aggregate new web traffic, and build followers and engagement on the social site itself.

 Organic Roofing Advertising on Social Media

-With over 2 Billion users, social media platforms can help maximize your reach and web traffic.
+Social media platforms with over 2 billion users can help maximize your reach and web traffic.
 However, using each platform appropriately and productively takes planning and organization.

 Productive Posting

 The biggest problem most businesses have with social media posting is deciding what content is most beneficial.
-Studies show that content that provides helpful information tends to carry the most engagement.
+Studies show that content that provides helpful information tends to engage the most.

-In fact, in a survey by Edelman, 63 percent trust businesses.
+In fact, according to a survey by Edelman, 63 percent of people trust businesses.
 Therefore, using social media platforms to deliver helpful advice and information can dramatically boost your reach and web traffic.

 To create a productive social media account for your business, try these tips:

-• Post Regularly: Social media posts typically have a shelf life of one hour to one day.
+• Post Regularly: Social media posts typically last one hour to one day.
 Post regularly to keep your brand at the center stage.

 • Use Rich Media: While not required, social posts with images or videos are twice as likely to attract views and engagement.